wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 KubeDNS is running at https://172.17.0.17:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
    </pre>

    Notice "master".
 That's what runs the control plane.
+To be culturally sensitive, "Master Node" has been renamed to "Control Plane Node".

    "KubeDNS"